CourageZimhunga10/alx-low_level_programming/0x12-singly_linked_lists/README.md

 # 0x12.
 C - Singly linked lists
-A linked list is a linear data structure that includes a series of connected nodes.
-Each node stores the data and the address of the next node.
+A dynamic linear data structure in which data objects called nodes are linked using references/ pointer/ address.
+Each node stores a data and a reference to the next node.
+The first node is called a Head which in an empty list and has a null reference.
+The last node has a null reference always.
+Data may be stored in different part of memory.
+The size/ number of nodes can grow or shrink.

-![Linked list Data Structure](https://cdn.programiz.com/sites/tutorial2program/files/linked-list-concept.png) __Linked list Data Structure__
+![Linked list Data Structure](https://cdn.programiz.com/sites/tutorial2program/files/linked-list-concept.png) _Linked list Data Structure_

 # Tasks
 ##  0-print_list.c